Tejeshwarabm/Westwood/README.md

 `scratch/wifi.cc`

-and should be executed as
+For TCP Westwood should be executed as

  `./waf --run "scratch/wifi --simulationTime=20 --tcpVariant=westwood --raaAlgo=aarf"`

+And for TCP Westwoodplus should be executed as

  `./waf --run "scratch/wifi --simulationTime=20 --tcpVariant=westwoodplus --raaAlgo=aarf"`

 The above excution steps are for AARF, similarly for all different ARF can be excuted in the same line.